ninobanjaluka/ninobanjaluka.github.io/README.md

 ## 📖 About

 After years of publishing on WordPress, the free‑tier quota is almost full, so I migrated to a fast static site powered by Astro and hosted on GitHub Pages.
 This repository serves as a central hub for my work, thoughts, and creative projects.
+Its' also a very personal and contains very important parts of my journey around the Sun.
+Journey we call  Life.
 Hope You'll enjoy the ride.

 ---